The Red House (film): Plot

 Meg and Nath bring Ellen's body back.
 Meg demands the truth about the red house and who Jeannie is.
 Pete finally confesses that Ellen had been keeping the secret for him, about him being in love with a woman named Jeannie who later married another man.
 The married couple had a little girl, Meg.
-When she was 2 years old the couple decided to move away because of Pete's infatuation with Jeannie.
+When she was two years old the couple decided to move away because of Pete's infatuation with Jeannie.
 Pete went to the red house to plead with her to choose between her husband and him.
 As they heard her husband returning, Jeannie began screaming.
-To stop her, Pete covered her mouth, claiming he accidentally suffocating her.
+To stop her, Pete covered her mouth, claiming he accidentally suffocated her.
 He then killed her husband in cold blood.
 Pete buried the bodies in the basement of the ice house that sits next to the red house.
 Since Jeannie's husband told everyone they were leaving town, no one ever suspected they were murdered.
 Rather than abandon the infant, Pete and Ellen adopted little Meg.
 During the story, Nath slips out of the house with Pete's rifle to go after Teller.

 Meg convinces Pete to help stop Nath.
 Pete agrees, and together they drive to the red house.
 Already losing his mind, Pete crumbles completely at the sight of the house and the memories it dredges up.
 Delusional, he thinks Meg is actually Jeannie, who is leaving him again.
 Re-living the experience, he puts his hand over her mouth and starts suffocating her.
 Nath and the sheriff show up in the nick of time.
 Pete takes off in his truck, intentionally crashing it into the ice house, where it plunges into the pond beneath it.
 As the truck sinks below its surface Pete is drowned with it.

 Back at the farm a few days later, Nath and Meg watch the smoke from the red house rise, set fire by Nath to finish the job Ellen had tried to do.
 They talk about starting a new life together, looking forward rather than looking back.